saitamasahil/skyscraper/docs/CONFIGINI.md

 #### scummIni

 Allows you to set a non-default path of the `scummvm.ini` file.
-This file is used whenever scraping the `scummvm` platform.
-It converts the shortname such as `monkey2` to the more search-friendly name `Monkey Island 2: LeChuck's Revenge` whenever using one of the file name search based scraping modules.
+This file is used whenever scraping the `scummvm` platform and has the highest precedence compared to the default values (see below).
+It converts the shortname such as `monkey2` (the ScummVM Game ID) to the more search-friendly name `Monkey Island 2: LeChuck's Revenge` (the value of the `description=` in the `scummvm.ini` file) whenever using one of the file name search based scraping modules.
+Always provide an absolute path as value for this parameter.

-Default value: If `~/.scummvmrc` has precedence over `/opt/retropie/configs/scummvm/scummvm.ini`
+Default values: `~/.scummvmrc` and `/opt/retropie/configs/scummvm/scummvm.ini`.
+If `~/.scummvmrc` is present, it has precedence over `/opt/retropie/configs/scummvm/scummvm.ini` (RetroPie path).
 Allowed in sections: `[main]`

 ---